Twenty-Four Eyes: Awards

+Twenty-Four Eyes ranked #6 on the 2009 All Time Best Japanese Movies list by readers of Kinema Junpo.

 Home media

-On 20 February 2006, Twenty-Four Eyes was released on DVD in the United Kingdom by Eureka Entertainment, as part of their Masters of Cinema line of home video releases.
-The Masters of Cinema release includes a gallery of production stills and a 20-page booklet containing an essay by Joan Mellen.
-In August 2008, the film was released on DVD by the Criterion Collection.
-The Criterion release includes two trailers for the film, an interview with Tadao Sato, and a 20-page booklet featuring an essay by Audie Bock and excerpts from an interview with Kinoshita.
+On 20 February 2006, Twenty-Four Eyes was released on DVD in the United Kingdom by Eureka Entertainment, as part of their Masters of Cinema line of home video releases, containing an essay by film historian Joan Mellen.
+In August 2008, the film was released on DVD by the Criterion Collection which included an essay by Audie Bock and excerpts from an interview with Kinoshita.

+A Japanese Blu-ray edition of the film was released by TCEntertainment in 2012.

 Remake and other adaptations

-A color remake of the film was directed by Yoshitaka Asama and released in 1987.
-The remake is known in English as Children on the Island.
+A color remake of the film, directed by Yoshitaka Asama and known in English as Children on the Island, was released in 1987.

-Besides the movie versions, there were also TV drama recreations in 1964 (TV Tokyo), 1967 (TV Asahi), 1974 (NHK), 1976 (NHK), 1979 (TBS), 2005 (NTV), and 2013 (TV Asahi), as well as an animated version in 1980 (Fuji TV).
+Besides the movie versions, there have also been numerous TV drama recreations, including an animated version in 1980.